israelcamp/israelcamp.github.io/_experiences/icti.markdown

 logo: /assets/icti.jpeg
 ---

 I work in the Itaú Unibanco's innovation lab, where I am responsible for developing and implementing advanced data science solutions to drive innovation and improve customer experiences.
-I have developed Generative AI agents that helps thousand of costumers with their payments.
+I have developed Generative AI agents that help thousands of custumers with their payments.
+Used technilogies include Python, LangChain and LangGraph.